Just wanted to let you know that these fall-festive paleo vegan stuffed sweet potatoes are sponsored by my friends over at Hammons Black Walnuts!

 And it promises that the flavor of these seemingly simple paleo vegan stuffed sweet potatoes, along with punchy onion and BOLD black walnuts, is going to be making you very excited about that potato situation that your life is currently in.#Paleo & #Vegan Friendly Harvest Stuffed Sweet Potatoes make a delicious Fall side dish! @BlackWalnutsClick To Tweet

 Black walnuts though.
 Have you tried them?
-I was recently introduced to Hammons Black Walnuts, which are wild-harvested BY HAND, from local families and is based right near my hometown! <–No other tree not in the US is sources and collected in this way!
+I was recently introduced to Hammons Black Walnuts in the vegan gluten free brownie cookies, which are wild-harvested BY HAND, from local families and is based right near my hometown! <–No other tree not in the US is sources and collected in this way!

 Black walnuts (which are NOT English walnuts) also have more protein than any other tree nut and are high in heart-healthy fats, potassium, magnesium and iron.